 In Liscannor, head to the Cliffs of Moher - Ireland’s most visited natural attraction.
 Standing at 214m over the ocean, and stretching for 8km, these mighty cliffs have remained unchanged for millennia.

 Deviating slightly from the Wild Atlantic Way route (a 20 minute drive from Doolin) lies the Burren Centre in Kilfenora.
 Known as the ‘Gateway to the Burren’ the centre traces the story of the formation of the Burren from 320 million years ago.

 The Way continues along the coastline of County Clare, through the seaside resorts of Lahinch and Kilkee.

 For those looking to cut a little drive time from their journey at this point, Shannon Ferries offer a fantastic service.
 Located in Killimer, just outside Kilrush, this ferry brings you on a short 20 minute crossing from County Clare across the Shannon Estuary to Tarbert in Co.
 Kerry, saving a huge 137km of driving!

-(If you prefer to stay on dry land, you can take the longer route to County Limerick, passing by the popular Bunratty Castle and Folk Park, before visiting the riverside city of Limerick - home to two top attractions: the Thomond Park Stadium and Museum Tours and King John's Castle.)
+(If you prefer to stay on dry land, you can take the longer route to County Limerick, passing by the riverside city of Limerick - home to many fantastic visitor attractions all located in Limerick's Medieval Quarter.